brikis98/yevgeniy-brikman-homepage/_posts/2023-03-02-continuous-discovery-habits.md

 **Ask customers about past behavior, not future predictions**

 When doing discovery, you will spend a lot of time interviewing customers.
-If you do it the wrong way‚Äîask the wrong questions‚Äîyou'll get information that is very misleading.
+If you do it the wrong way—ask the wrong questions—you'll get information that is very misleading.
 In particular, if you ask questions where someone has to _predict how they might behave in the future_ or to _explain their preferences_, this often leads to people thinking about their "ideal" selves and making up answers that are not reliable: e.g., you ask someone what they would pick on a menu, and they say salad, but when you observe what they actually pick, they go for the burger; or you ask someone what criteria they use to pick out jeans, and they say it's all about fit, but when you observe their actual behavior, they always buy jeans online, where you can't check fit at all, and so the real criteria is all about convenience, selection, and price.

 The solution: _ask customers about what the actually did in the past_.
 E.g., Ask "what did you pick on the menu last time you were at that restaurant?" or "tell me about the last time you bought jeans."
 This lets you learn from actual behavior, rather than perceived or imagined behavior.